wooby6/Lovense-Edge-clone-esp32/README.md

 ============Missing Features==============

- an input form the Soft Power Switch by sparkfun to play preset Pattens on each press or any Preset comands
+ an input from the Soft Power Switch circuit to play preset Pattens on each press or any Preset comands

 ====Circuit Advice to make this as close to an Edge 2 For a Compact insertable Build without making a custom PCB========